Learn how DMAP plans to convert Oregon Medicaid systems and policies from ICD-9 to ICD-10.

 - This change does not affect CPT coding for outpatient procedures.

 - Code set mapping: CMS has provided General Equivalence Mappings (GEMs) as an approach to define reasonable alternatives for mappings between ICD-9 and ICD-10 codes in both directions.
-We will only use the GEMs and other mapping tools to map our internal policy remediation process.
-We will not use these maps to determine how to process incoming claims.
+We will only use the GEMs and other mapping tools to map our internal business and policy remediation processes.

-- Business and systems preparation: We have developed system requirements to accommodate ICD-10 and are now working on system design and development, as well as remediation of our business processes and policies.
+Business and systems preparation: We have completed system requirements to accommodate ICD-10 and are now working on system development, business process remediation, and policy remediation.

-- Testing: We will start internal system testing in early 2013.
-Once we complete internal testing, we will identify and individually contact selected trading partners for external (business-to-business) testing.
+Testing: We started internal system testing in April 2013.
+Once we complete internal testing, we will begin parallel testing with selected trading partners for external (business-to-business) testing.

-- Communications and training: We are planning communication and training for affected partners.
-We plan to keep providers informed about our progress on the ICD-10 conversion, including timelines and testing.
+Communications: We will keep providers informed about our progress on the ICD-10 conversion, including timelines and testing.

 - Contingency planning: DMAP does not plan to support ICD-9 codes for dates of service after the ICD-10 compliance date.
 However, we will continue to closely follow communications from CMS and adapt our approach as permitted.